Baahubali 2: The Conclusion: Characters and looks

 Rana Daggubati was said to be playing the role of Prabhas' brother and he too underwent a lot of physical transformation satisfying the role he was assigned to play in the film.
-He also underwent training in Martial arts under the supervision of a Vietnamese trainer, Tuan.
-Sathyaraj has a Tonsured look for his role in the film.
-Sudeep said that he would play the role of a weapons trader Aslam Khan in this film.
+He also underwent training in martial arts under the supervision of a Vietnamese trainer, Tuan.
+Sathyaraj has a tonsured look for his role in the film.
 In the end of October 2013, Rana appeared at a fashion show with a beefed up body which, according to him, was a part of his look in the film.
 In mid-May 2014, reports emerged that Anushka would play a pregnant woman for a few sequences in the second part of the film.

 At the same time, Prabhas posted on his Facebook page that he underwent minor shoulder surgery and would join the film's sets in a span of a month.
 On 1 June 2014, Prabhas and Rana's trainer Lakshman Reddy, said that Prabhas started his training 8 months before the commencement of shooting and after two years, both of them weighed nearly 100 kilos each.
 He also added that Prabhas has two attires with a heavy, bulky body for Baahubali's role and a lean physique for the second role.
 For his look, Prabhas met WWE superstars like The Undertaker in February 2014 and interacted with them about their daily regimen and workouts.